Adriano Nicot: Recognition

-Carmen by Adriano Nicot, winner of the Broward Art Guild Judge's Distinction Award in July 2009.

 In interviews Nicot has attributed his early career success to his work being easily distinguishable from other Latin American artists due to their personal introspective nature and distinctly dark and stark tones.
 This was in contrast to the norms within Cuban and Latin American art to emphasize light and bright color in order to infuse their well-known tropical and Caribbean surroundings.
 He attributed this early distinction as a signature element of his work for imparting a memorable impact that led to his enduring appeal among critics and collectors.
 Manuel Vidal, one of his earliest high-profile supporters, has stated that Nicot's subjects “radiate a transparent spirituality [...] because [they have] been humanized, metamorphosed, and transfigured by the fabulous work of the artist."
 In addition to the early exhibitions with the Vidals, Antonia Eiriz, and other Cuban art notables, Nicot also gained recognition in Cuba for his 1994 public art commission in Havana to paint a mural in the Casa de Cultura Centro Habana.

 Since becoming re-established in the United States, Nicot has published the books El tiempo que me interroga, which explores Nicot's art and poetry, and Monsters of the Reason, which focuses on his visual art.
 His art is also featured in several books including País sin Moscas by Felix Anesio, La Patria es una Naranja by Félix Luis Viera, Miami mi rincón querido by Eduardo René Casanova Ealo, as well as on the magazine Revolución y Cultura’s article by Jesús Vega covering famed Cuban art critic Zoe Valdes’s book Ficciones con Sangre Azul.

 Throughout his career Nicot has won art awards in Cuba, the United States, Latin America, Germany, and Israel.
 Among his first career recognitions was a Reconocimiento Award by FIART, the Feria Internacional de Artesania, on 15 June 1991 by Rafael Gutierrez, Director of the Fondo Cubano de Bienes Culturales.
 Nicot won the First Prize for his painting La Bella de la Alhambra, a key work of Nicot's early career, in the juried Third Salon of Havana's la Galeria Arte Siete on April 24, 1994, which was presided by Fidel Perez Cardenas, Director of the Centro Cultural Cinematográfico Yara.
 Nicot was awarded the Judge's Distinction Award by the Broward Art Guild in July 2009 for his Mixed-media painting Carmen during their Human Image and Portrait exhibition.
 City of Hialeah Mayor Carlos Hernandez awarded Nicot a Personal Recognition Award on July 21, 2016, for his contributions to the exhibition The Afterlife of Color.